Research Appointments

 Academic Supervisor: Ilaria Delponte

-The project aims to build a dataset that integrates spatial, infrastructural and socio-economic information to support the conduct of accessibility and connectivity analyses on a national scale.
+Project Description: The project aims to build a dataset that integrates spatial, infrastructural and socio-economic information to support the conduct of accessibility and connectivity analyses on a national scale.
 This tool is intended to provide administrators and policymakers with a decision-support system for transport, social inclusion and territorial cohesion.

 Research Fellow: Simone Robbiano